How Did The Heart Evolve?

 Heart Evolution/Blood Circulation Origin

-The heart is a complicated electrical system that generates its electrical signal and runs the pumps.
+The heart is a complicated electrical system that generates electrical signals and runs the pumps.
 It causes them to contract and relax in a specific timing sequence.
 It either speeds up or slows down the electrical impulses responsible for each heartbeat.

 If the heart beats too slowly, it will not pump enough blood to meet the body’s demands.
 If the heart beats too quickly, it will not have enough time between contractions to fill and will fail to pump enough blood to the body.
 As an essential part of the body, what is the origin of the heart?